-data: This slot stores any information necessary to access the data for the object (which may include the data itself and/or paths to file locations, etc.).

-type: The storage mode of the accessed data when read into R. This is a 'factor' with levels 'raw', 'logical', 'integer', 'numeric', or 'character'.

-dim: Either 'NULL' for vectors, or an integer vector of length one of more giving the maximal indices in each dimension for matrices and arrays.

-dimnames: Either 'NULL' or the names for the dimensions.
+- data: This slot stores any information necessary to access the data for the object (which may include the data itself and/or paths to file locations, etc.). - type: The storage mode of the accessed data when read into R. This is a 'factor' with levels 'raw', 'logical', 'integer', 'numeric', or 'character'. - dim: Either 'NULL' for vectors, or an integer vector of length one of more giving the maximal indices in each dimension for matrices and arrays. - names: The names of the data elements for vectors. - dimnames: Either 'NULL' or the names for the dimensions.
 If not 'NULL', then this should be a list of character vectors of the length given by 'dim' for each dimension.
 This is always 'NULL' for vectors.